Point Barrow: Demographics

-Point Barrow first appeared on the 1880 U.S. census as the unincorporated Inuit village of "Kokmullit" (AKA Nuwuk).
+Point Barrow first appeared in the 1880 U.S. census as the unincorporated Inuit village of "Kokmullit" (AKA Nuwuk).
 All 200 residents were Inuit.
 In 1890, it returned as Point Barrow, which also included the Refuge & Whaling Station and native settlements of Nuwuk, Ongovehenok and winter village on "Kugaru" (Inaru) River.
-It reported 152 residents, of which 143 were Native, 8 were "other race" and 1 was White.
+It reported 152 residents, of which 143 were Native American, eight were "other race" and one was white.
 It did not report in 1900, but appeared again from 1910-1940.
 It has not reported separately since.

-Barrow, a city of 5,000 changed its name to Utqiagvik, its Inupiaq name, on December 1, 2016.
+Barrow, a city of 5,000, changed its name to Utqiagvik, its Inupiaq name, on December 1, 2016.